 Mr. Armstrong earned a B.A. in International Relations and a Master of Public Diplomacy from the University of Southern California.
 He also studied European security and the Middle East at the University of Wales, Aberystwyth.

-He chairs the Special Committee on the Voice of America in the 21st Century and is a member of the Board’s Advisory Committee.
+He chaired the Special Committee on the Voice of America in the 21st Century and was a member of the Board’s Advisory Committee.
 He also served as the chair of the Special Committee on the Future of Shortwave Broadcasting, which on August 1, 2014, issued its report, To Be Where the Audience Is: The Future of Shortwave.

 He was confirmed as member of the Broadcasting Board of Governors on August 1, 2013, and served on the board until January 24, 2017.